5 Days in Sydney Itinerary (Free PDF Download)

 Splurge: Icebergs or Sean’s

-You can take a bus back to the city from Bondi or take the walkway to one of the following beaches.
-Buses from each beach will bring you back to either the city or Bondi Junction train station.
-If you continue and complete the Bondi to Coogee walk, it makes for a huge day but lots of fun.
+You can bus back to the city from Bondi, or continue the coastal walk to one of the beaches further south.
+Buses from each beach connect back to the city or Bondi Junction station.
+The full Bondi to Coogee walk makes for a long day, but it’s a good one.

 Some dinner inspiration

-- Budget: take a bus back to the city and head to Chinatown for some fantastic cheap eats.
+- Budget: Bus back to the city and head to Chinatown for cheap eats that are hard to beat at the price

 - Mid-range: Coogee Pavilion